jxxcarlson/math-markdown/README.md

 it, go into that folder and say `sh make.sh`.
 Then double-click on `index.html`.

+## Markdown extensions

+I am trying to be conservative about extensions to Markdown.
+However, there is one that I thought important enough to add: poetry blocks.
+These are like quotation blocks, except that they begin with ">>" instead of ">".
+Line endings are respected in poetry blocks.

-## Differ
+## Technical stuff: the Differ module

+Math Markdown exposes only two modules — `MMarkdown` and `Differ`.
 The purpose of the Differ module is to speed up the parse-render operation by reparsing and rerendering only text that has been changed.
 This module is used in the demo app.

+I addition increased speed, using `Differ` results in a smoother user experience, since only small parts of the document being edited need to be re-processed.